 The island, a kayaker’s heaven, is home to grey and common seals and otters, while harbour porpoise and killer whale sightings are fairly common in summer.
 Eighteen species of sea bird breed here, spring and autumn migrants pass through, and a wide variety of wildflowers and lichens make for a colourful landscape.

 Papa Stour derives its name from (ON) Papey Stóra – big island of the priests.
 Missionary Celtic priests are thought to have settled here as early as the 6th century, although the island (made mainly from volcanic rocks) was first populated around 3000BC.
-In the 19th century around 360 folk stayed on Papa Stour, but today only eight people live here full time.
+In the 19th century around 360 folk stayed on Papa Stour, but today only a handful of people live here full time.

 Shetland’s oldest surviving document, dated 1299, pertains to Papa Stour and mentioned a stofa – a Norse wooden house.
 Between 1977 and 1982 excavations at Da Biggins (ON bygð – a hamlet/village) revealed the remains of a wooden floor, believed to be that of the stofa, and this has been partially reconstructed.
 Interpretive panels explain the historical background and the process of reconstruction.